bluerock-io/iris/docs/equalities_and_entailments.md

   setoid, ofe, ordered arguments), there should be a `Params f n` instance.
 This instance forces Coq's setoid rewriting mechanism not to rewrite in the first `n` arguments of the function `f`.
-This significantly reduces backtracking during `Proper` search and thus improves performance/avoids diverging failing instance searches.
-These first arguments typically include type variables (`A : Type` or `B : A → Type`), type class parameters (`C A`), and Leibniz arguments (`i : nat` or `i : Z`), so they cannot be rewritten or don't need setoid rewriting.
+This significantly reduces backtracking during `Proper` search and thus improves performance/avoids failing instance searches that diverge.
+These first arguments typically include type variables (`A : Type` or `B : A → Type`), type class parameters (`C A`), and Leibniz arguments (`i : nat` or `i : Z`), so they cannot be rewritten or do not need setoid rewriting.
   Examples:
   + For `cons : ∀ A, A → list A → list A` we have `Params (@cons) 1`,
     indicating that the type argument named `A` is not up to rewriting.
   + For `replicate : ∀ A, nat → A → list A` we have `Params (@replicate) 2`
-    indicating that the type argument `A` is not up to rewriting and that the `nat`-typed argument also doesn't show up as rewriteable in the `Proper` instance (because rewriting with `=` doesn't need such an instance).
+    indicating that the type argument `A` is not up to rewriting and that the `nat`-typed argument also does not show up as rewriteable in the `Proper` instance (because rewriting with `=` doesn't need such an instance).
   + For `lookup : ∀ {Lookup K A M}, K → M → option A` we have `Params (@lookup) 5`: there are 3 Type parameters, 1 type class, and a key